Pokémon Go: Pokémon Go Plus and Pokémon Go Plus +

-The Pokémon Go Plus is a Bluetooth Low Energy wearable device, developed by Nintendo's Platform Technology Development division, that enables players to perform certain actions in the game without needing to look at their smart device.
-When a player is in close proximity to a Pokémon or PokéStop, the Plus vibrates.
-The player can then promptly press the button to capture the Pokémon or obtain items from the PokéStop; the player cannot check what they have received until the next time they open the app on their mobile device.
-The design consists of a Poké Ball and the shape of the Google Maps pin.
-The decision to create the device rather than create a smartwatch app was to increase uptake among players for whom a smartwatch is prohibitively expensive.
-It was released in the United Kingdom and North America on September 16, 2016.
-On July 14, 2023, the Pokémon Go Plus + was released, acting as the successor to the Pokémon Go Plus.
-The Plus+ added the ability to automatically catch Pokémon and interact with PokéStops, along with sleep tracking features to be used with Pokémon Sleep.
+The Pokémon Go Plus is a Bluetooth Low Energy wearable device developed by Nintendo's Platform Technology Development division.
+It enables players to perform in-game actions without looking at their smart device.
+When near a Pokémon or PokéStop, the device vibrates, prompting the player to press the button to capture the Pokémon or collect items from the PokéStop.
+Players can only see what they have received when the next time they open the app on their mobile device.
+The design resembles a Poké Ball and the Google Maps pin.
+The decision to create this device, rather than a smartwatch app, was made to make it more accessible to players who find smartwatches too expensive.
+It was launched in the United Kingdom and North America on September 16, 2016.
+On July 14, 2023, the Pokémon Go Plus + was introduced as the successor to the Pokémon Go Plus, offering automatic Pokémon catching and PokéStop interaction, as well as sleep-tracking features for use with Pokémon Sleep.